 Reporting of instances of breaches of the Code of Conduct is required and the Company has adopted a Whistleblower Policy to assist in the identification and reporting of breaches of Company policy and similar matters.
-Concerns under the Whistleblower Policy may be submitted to the Chief Executive, his direct reports, the ARN Legal Counsel or the Company Secretary or alternatively, the Internal Audit & Risk Manager or the Chair of the Audit & Risk Committee.
+Concerns under the Whistleblower Policy may be submitted either internally or to the Company's independent external provider, in accordance with the policy.
+Internal reports can be made to the Chief Executive, their direct reports, the ARN Legal Department (including the Chief Legal Officer and Company Secretary), the Internal Audit & Risk Manager or the Chair of the Audit & Risk Committee.
 The recipient will then determine the appropriate action to take in order to investigate and validate the allegation, which may include the retention of lawyers, accountants, or other advisors.
-The Board and/or the Remuneration, Nomination and Governance Committee will be informed of any material breaches of the
+The Board and/or the Remuneration, Nomination and Governance Committee will be informed of any material breaches of the Whistleblower Policy.

-Whistleblower Policy.
 A copy of the Whistleblower Policy is available on the Company's website.